Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-The following claim shows that consistent orientations are an equivalent way of defining bipolar orientations.
+The following claim states that consistent orientations are an equivalent way of defining bipolar orientations.

-\begin{claim} The class $\Tt$ is polarized if and only if every two entangled pairs are oriented consistently. \end{claim} \begin{proof} For the right-to-left implication, we observe that if all pairs are oriented consistently, then an orientation is uniquely determined by how it orients some fixed entangled pair $A \hgraph B$.
+\begin{claim} The class $\Tt$ is has bipolar orientations if and only if every two entangled pairs are oriented consistently. \end{claim} \begin{claimproof} For the right-to-left implication, we observe that if all pairs are oriented consistently, then an orientation is uniquely determined by how it orients some fixed entangled pair $A \hgraph B$.
 Therefore, there are two possible orientations, depending on whether this pair is oriented as $A \to B$ or $A \leftarrow B$.

 For the left-to-right implication, we observe that if two entangled pairs are oriented in the same direction by an orientation $\to$, then the same will be true for the opposite orientation.
-Therefore, if there are only two possible mutually opposite orientations, then the above equivalence will hold for all orientations or none, thus proving the left-to-right implication. \end{proof}
+Therefore, if there are only two possible mutually opposite orientations, then the above equivalence will hold for all orientations or none. \end{claimproof}

 By the above claim, to prove the conclusion of the Bipolar Lemma, it remains to show that every two entangled pairs are oriented consistently.